openwebwork/webwork3/README.md

 * webwork-api: mojolicious server backend to handle api requests.
 * webwork-front-end: new webwork interface.

-## webwork-common
+## webwork-db

 This is code to handle a new database structure for webwork and other utilities needed for non-gui webwork functionality.

-See docs/db.md for more information on the database.

-## webwork-api

-## webwork-front-end
+Go to `t/README.md` for information about all of the testing code available.
+This will also show how to access the database layer.